-All 44 teachers taught in three rural Robeson County Schools that shared the similar demographic data relative to the student population, free and reduce lunch rate, and the time frame of implementation of Class: Reading 3D.
-The survey consisted of 18 multiple choice type questions and six open-ended questions.
-Different scales were used to obtain responses from the teacher survey questions.
-When asking for the responder's current teaching position, response choices included kindergarten teacher, first-grade teacher, second-grade teacher, or third-grade teacher.
+Forty-four teachers were asked to complete a survey that focused on the impact of mClass: Reading 3D on student achievement, utilization of data to drive instruction, and professional development.
+All 44 teachers (100%) responded to the survey.
+These teachers taught in three rural Robeson County Schools that shared similar demographic data relative to the student population, free and reduce lunch rate, and the time frame of implementation of mClass: Reading 3D.
+The survey consisted of 18 multiple choice type questions and six openended questions.
+Different scales were used to obtain responses from the teacher survey responses.
+When questions asked for current teaching position, response choices included kindergarten teacher, first-grade teacher, second-grade teacher, or third-grade teacher.
 Other questions asked responders to choose the number of years taught in the current grade level and to choose the number of years of experience in education.
 One question allowed responders to choose the highest degree obtained on a scale using the following choices: BA/BS Degree, Master's Degree, or Doctorate Degree.
-On a scale ranging from one to four years, responders indicated the number of years they had been implementing the mClass: Reading 3D assessment.
-Seven questions allowed responders to rate components of the assessment program using a Likert-type scale including choices such as positive impact, somewhat positive impact, somewhat negative impact, and negative impact.
+Additionally, on a scale ranging from 1 to 4 years, responders indicated the number of years they have implemented the mClass; Reading 3D assessment.

+Next, seven questions allowed responders to rate components of the assessment program using a Likert-type scale including choices such as positive impact, somewhat positive impact, somewhat negative impact, and negative impact.
 A time scale was used to gather data about the time responders take to administer mClass: Reading 3D benchmark assessment per student and how much staff development was provided prior to implementation.
-Responders provided how often the assessment data is used to modify student data and how frequent progress monitoring data is used for setting goals, using a scale including ranging from daily, weekly, monthly, or never.
-Frequency tables were used to measure how responders use data to drive instruction and to identify which resources had been used for mClass: Reading 3D support.
+Responders also provided how often the assessment data are used to modify student instruction and how frequent progress monitoring data are used for setting student goals using a scale ranging from daily, weekly, monthly, or never.
+Frequency tables were used to measure how responders used data to drive instruction and identify how often which resources have been used for mClass: Reading 3D support.
 The survey was created and distributed to teachers using the web-based software program Qualtrics (East Carolina University, 2015; see Appendix E).

-The first five questions of the survey focused on general information about the responders and their level of education.
+The first five questions of the teacher survey focused on general information about the responders and their level of education.
 Questions six and seven focused on student assessment while questions eight through eleven focused on data driven instruction.
-Next, professional development questions were the focus beginning with numbers twelve through eighteen (see Appendix H).
-The survey ended with open-ended questions that targeted suggestions for improvement and allowed responders to explain "why."
+Next, questions twelve through eighteen focused on professional development (see Appendix H).
+The survey ended with six open-ended questions that targeted suggestions for improvement and allowed responders to explain "why" they feel the way they feel.

-General Information-Teacher Survey Questions
+General Information Teacher Survey Questions

-Based on general information questions, results show that more first-grade teachers 12 out of 44 (27%) participated in this study.
-The lowest response was from second-grade teachers 10 out of 44 (23%).
-The general information questions also revealed that 23 out of 44 total responders (52%) have taught in their current grade level 0-3 years.
-Fourteen out of 44 responding teachers (32%) have 11-20 years of experience.
-The smallest percentage of responders, 8 out of 44 (18%) have 4-10 years of teaching experience.
-Most responders 32 out of 44 (73%) hold a BS/BA degree.
-Thirty-two out of 43 responders (74%) have implemented the mClass: Reading 3D assessment for 3 or more years.
-Twenty-six percent (11 out of 43), have implemented the assessment 2 or fewer years.
-Figure 5 highlights the number of years responders have implemented mClass: Reading 3D assessment.
+Based on general information questions, results showed that more first-grade teachers, 12 out of 44 (27%) participated in this study.
+The lowest level of participants was second grade teachers, 10 out of 44 (23%).
+The general information questions also revealed that 23 out of 44 total responders (52%) had taught in their grade level 0-3 years.
+Fourteen out of 44 responding teachers (32%) had 11-20 (32%) years of experience in education.
+The smallest percentage of responders, 8 out of 44 (18%) have 4-10 years teaching experience.
+Most of the responders, 32 out of 44 (73%), hold a BA/BS degree.
+Seventy-four percent of the responders, 32 out of 43, have implemented the mClass: Reading 3D assessment for 3 or more years.
+Twenty-six percent (11 out of 43), have implemented the assessment 2 or fewer years (see Figure 5).